ContentMine/vms/using_contentmine_vm.md

 You can shut down the vm by right click and then "Exit", and "Power off".

-## 1. Usage
+## 2. Usage

 Everything starts with a right click from here.
-If you want navigate through the folders on the machine, right-click on the desktop and select "File Manager".
+If you want to visually navigate through the folders on the machine, right-click on the desktop and select "File Manager".
 There is also a browser included, which can be opened with right-click and "Web Browser".
 The ContentMine pipeline is controlled from the **command line interface**, which can be opened with right-click and "Terminal".
 This opens a text-based interface, from where we can navigate folders, look into files, and interact with the ContentMine software.

 ![Terminal](images/terminal.png)

 You can maximize it to fullscreen by double clicking on the title bar.

+### Copy & Paste

+The settings of the vm allows to share the clipboard with the host machine.
+That means you can copy a url from the host machine's browser and paste it into the vm's browser, and vice versa.
+That works also with e.g. longer text and between text editors.

+If you want to paste something into the command line, this is possible with right-click+"Paste", or ```Ctrl+Shift+V```.
+If you want to copy something out of the command line, e.g. an error message, highlight the message with the cursor, and then either right-click+"Copy" or use ```Ctrl+Shift+C```.

 ### File import/export between the host system and the vm